HCL-TECH-SOFTWARE/hcl-commerce-performance/HCL-Cache/BitnamiRedisInstall.md

-# Redis Installation
+# Bitnami Redis Installation

-Although Redis is installed automatically as a sub-chart of HCL Commerce, it can also be installed separatedly, or with different configurations.
-This document describes the recommended deployments options and the use of Bitnami charts.
+Although Redis is installed automatically as a sub-chart of HCL Commerce, it can also be installed separately, or with different configurations.
+This document describes the recommended deployment options and the use of Bitnami charts.

-## Install Considerations:
+## Installation Considerations:

 ### Topology
 Redis can be installed with different topologies, including standalone, master/slave, sentinel or cluster.
 Most cloud providers also offer managed versions of Redis that 'hide' some of the high-availability and replication complexities.
 The following are recommended configurations using the Bitnami charts:
 - *standalone:* A single master with no replicas can work well in many scenarios.
 As the HCL Cache is a multi-tiered framework, the most frequently-accessed content is served from local caches, reducing the load on Redis and its capacity requirements (the load will vary from site to site depending on the amount of caching and hit ratios).
-The HCL Cache is also designed with high availabiltiy features, and implements circuit breakers that block Redis access until the server recovers.
+The HCL Cache is also designed with high availability features, and implements circuit breakers that block Redis access until the server recovers.
 During that time, the local caches remain available.
 The Redis deployment defines probes, and Kubernetes will detect hang or crash situations and quickly re-spawn the master container.
 Note that if replicas/slaves were defined (without Sentinel), the replicas are for ready-only access and are not promoted to master.
 The system still needs to wait for the master to be re-spawned.
 See [topologies](https://github.com/bitnami/charts/tree/master/bitnami/redis#cluster-topologies) for more details.
 - *cluster:* Clustering can be used to scale Redis.
 Although each HCL Cache can only exist on a single node (each cache is tied to a single slot), HCL Commerce defines multiple caches (+50) that can be distributed across the Redis cluster nodes.
 With slot migration, it's possible to select what caches land on each server.
 Redis cluster requires a minimum of 3 master servers.
 If replicas are used, 6 containers need to be deployed.
-See the [Redis Custer tutorial](https://redis.io/topics/cluster-tutorial) for more details.
+See the [Redis Cluster tutorial](https://redis.io/topics/cluster-tutorial) for more details.

 ### Persistence

 Redis offers [persistence](https://redis.io/topics/persistence) (AOF/RDB) options that save the memory contents to disk.
 This allows Redis to recover the memory contents (cache) in case of a crash.

-With standalone Redis, the use of Persistence is optional but with Redis cluster is recommended.
+With standalone Redis, the use of Persistence is optional but with Redis cluster it is recommended.
 The use of persistence can add a small overhead to runtime operations.
 There can also be a delay during Redis startup as it loads the persisted cache into memory.
 This delay varies depending on the size of the file.
 For use with HCL Cache, use of RDB only (not AOF) can be sufficient.

-When configuring Kubernetes peristent volumes for Redis, ensure to select a storageClass with fast/SSD storage.
-By default, the PV only requests 8GB of storage.
+When configuring Kubernetes persistent volumes for Redis, select a storageClass with fast/SSD storage.
+By default, Redis requests only 8GB of storage for a persistant volume.
-This might not be enough, especially if AOF persistence is enabled.
+That may not be enough, especially if AOF persistence is enabled.
 Request a larger size (e.g. 30GB) and monitor usage to get a better understanding for how much storage is required.

 ## Redis Bitnami Charts